sharmahimanshu22/sharmahimanshu22.github.io/_writeups/2024-07-18-FirstFundamentalForm.md

 where $$d\Phi$$ is the map from tangent space in $$M$$ to tangent space in $$N$$ and  $$\frac{\partial}{\partial u}$$ and $$\frac{\partial}{\partial v}$$ are interpreted as basis of tangent space in the domain $$M$$.

-The dot product of two vectors in the tangent space at a point in $$N$$ is given by:
+The inner product of two vectors in the tangent space at a point in $$N$$ given by:

 $$ \begin{align}
 I(a\Phi_u + b\Phi_v, c\Phi_u + d\Phi_v) = ac\langle\Phi_u, \Phi_u\rangle + (ad+bc)\langle\Phi_u,\Phi_v\rangle + bd\langle\Phi_v,\Phi_v\rangle  \tag{1}